FrancesCoronel/personal-website-v3/_posts/2015-03-28-my-top-3-productivity-apps.md

 ![Automator](https://www.redundantrobot.com/wp-content/uploads/2013/10/automator.png)

-Seriously, I’ve done things with this guy in seconds that would take others hours.
+Seriously, I've done things with this guy in seconds that would take others hours.
 Automator is a lot like Terminal in terms of power, but with a graphical interface.